cjbaar/prusa-mmu-12x/README.md

 ### The Potential (Unknown) News

-At the moment, flashing the MMU firmware is a relatively simple process, and the current printer firmware does not block filaments above slot 5 -- even though it does not understand how to process or access them from the menu functions.
+At the moment, flashing the MMU firmware is a relatively simple process, and the current stock printer firmware does not block filaments above slot 5 -- even though it does not understand how to process or access them from the menu functions.

 As of now (Oct 2024), Prusa is currently working toward a firmware model wherein